A patchy-particle 3-dimensional octagonal quasicrystal: Results

-In our simulations for both these systems crystal formation was never observed.
-In some ways it is not surprising that the periodic approximants based on the ideal QC (see Section S3) do not form as they also have a coordination number of four and so will be approximately isoenergetic with the quasicrystals but have lower entropy.
-We also discovered a possible crystal with an average coordination number of 4\sfrac{2}{3}.
+Crystal formation was never observed in the simulations for both these systems.
+In some ways it is not surprising that the periodic approximants based on the ideal QC (see Section S4) do not form as they also have a coordination number of four and so will be approximately isoenergetic with the quasicrystals but have lower entropy.
+We also realized that a monoclinic crystal with an average coordination number of 4\sfrac{2}{3} could be formed by the P5 particles.
 This crystal is illustrated in Fig.\ \ref{fig:crystal}(a).
-In the Ammannn-Beenker structure there are potential sites that remain unoccupied even though they are not forbidden by particle overlaps with particles above and below.
-Exploitation of these sites leads to the higher density and high coordination number of this crystal.
-For example, this leads to the ``overlapping squares'' motif highlighted in Fig.\ \ref{fig:crystal}(a).
-Due to the larger coordination number, the crystal is significantly lower in energy than the octagonal quasicrystals, raising the possibility that the observed quasicrystals might just be kinetic products.
-In the absence of spontaneous transitions between crystals and quasicrystals \cite{Reinhardt13b,Je21}, ascertaining whether quasicrystals are thermodynamically stable or just metastable is a difficult challenge \cite{Fayen24} and one we leave to future work.
-Interestingly, when a growth simulation is started from a 279-particle crystalline seed the cluster that results has octagonal QC character (Fig.\ S3 and S6); the crystal templates the growth of the quasicrystal.
+In the Ammannn-Beenker structure there are potential sites that remain unoccupied even though they are not forbidden by overlaps with the particles above and below.
+Exploitation of these sites leads to the higher density (Fig.\ S8(b)) and high coordination number (there are now no three-coordinate particles) of this crystal.
+Although the structure is still made up of the square and rhomboidal motifs present in the ideal octagonal QC (Fig.\ \ref{fig:ideal}(c)), the occupation of this additional site means that when viewed down the pseudo eight-fold axis, squares at different heights now overlap; this feature is highlighted in Fig.\ \ref{fig:crystal}(a).
+The similarity to the ideal octagonal quasicrystal is also seen in the radial distribution function (Fig.\ \ref{fig:OQC}(f)).
+The crystal also possesses the same 16 bond directions as the ideal octagonal QC, however the eight-fold symmetry is broken because one set of eight directions is 4/3 times more likely than the other.
+Furthermore, like the ideal octagonal quasicrystal, the structure consists of planes of particles perpendicular to the pseudo-eight-fold axis that are separated by $c/4$.
+However, as this axis is not parallel to a lattice vector of the crystal, the positions of the particles in these planes are shifted with respect to each other when viewed down this axis.